Skip to content

 thomas bouley in his vineyards

-Vineyards of thomas bouley
+vineyards of thomas bouley

 After spontaneous fermentation, the wines continue to ferment for between two and three weeks.
-AllW one from the local wine onwards are matured over two winters before being bottled.
-The Villages get between 20 and 30 % and the 1er Cru 50 % of new wood.
-The filling is done with a low sulphur content; there is no fining or filtering.
+All wines from village level upwards age for two winters before bottling.
+The village wines receive between 20 and 30% new oak and the 1er Cru 50% new oak.
+Bottling is done with minimal sulphur, and no fining or filtration is carried out.

 — Henri Jayer